ccxt/ccxt/wiki/Manual.md

 - `baseId`.
 An exchange-specific id of the base currency for this market, not unified.
 Can be any string, literally.
 This is communicated to the exchange using the language the exchange understands.
 - `quoteId`.
 An exchange-specific id of the quote currency, not unified.
 - `active`.
 A boolean indicating whether or not trading this market is currently possible, more about it here: [`active` status](#active-status).
 - `maker`.
 Float, 0.0015 = 0.15%.
 Maker fees are paid when you provide liquidity to the exchange i.e. you *market-make* an order and someone else fills it.
 Maker fees are usually lower than taker fees.
 Fees can be negative, this is very common amongst derivative exchanges.
-A negative fee means the exchange will pay a rebate (reward) to the user for trading this market.
+A negative fee means the exchange will pay a rebate (reward) to the user for trading this market (note, 'taker' and 'maker' fields composes extended data for markets, however it might be better to use `fetchTradingFees` for more accuracy).
 - `taker`.
 Float, 0.002 = 0.2%.
 Taker fees are paid when you *take* liquidity from the exchange and fill someone else's order.
 - `percentage`.
 A boolean true/false value indicating whether `taker` and `maker` are multipliers or fixed flat amounts.
 - `tierBased`.
 A boolean true/false value indicating whether the fee depends on your trading tier (usually, your traded volume over a period of time).